Audio routers are patching writ large.

 Audio routers are “virtual cables” that route audio out of limited parochial software into differently limited parochial software, giving you flexibility at the cost of confusion and labour.
 Using audio effects software to apply effects audio synthesis software doesn’t sound like rocket science, but turns out to be tedious.

-There are 5 that I am aware of, with different reliability, licensing, and platform support.
+There are many that I am aware of, with different reliability, licensing, and platform support.

 - jack (open source, Windows, macOS, Linux, powerful but unfriendly)

 - loopback (commercial, macOS)